Best Car Insurance for Roommates

 If your roommate has a bad driving record, i.e., lots of at-fault accidents or citations, your bill will be higher if they're on your policy.
 Keeping your policy separate would avoid your being penalized for their driving mistakes.

-Most insurance companies — in most states — use credit score as a factor to set premiums.
+Most insurance companies — in most states — use credit scores as a factor to set premiums.
 A low credit score can negatively impact car insurance premiums.
+If all other metrics are constant, a driver with "excellent" credit (800-850) could potentially pay $1,641 less than a driver in the "poor" credit tier (300-579).
+Below you can see monthly and annual rates for different credit tiers.

 There are a few reasons not to share renters, homeowners, or condo insurance with a roommate, but it’s generally a good idea.
 Not only can you earn a discount on your car insurance policy (if you bundle policies within the same company), you can lower your overall bill by splitting it with your roommate.
 See below typical discounts from bundling your policies.